Pchatain/codenames-ai-agent/readme.md

 - [ ] Add support for more AI agent models.
 - [ ] Train an agent to play code names.
 - [ ] Add a linter to the codebase.
+- [ ] Support boards of different sizes.